 To be competitive in any of these physical tests, Ranger students must not strive for the minimum standards listed above and instead maximize their personal physical effort and strive for the following recommended scores:

 |Two-mile run||Sub 13:00|

-The second part of First Phase has obstacle courses and long ruck (full gear) marches as a major part of the physical fitness requirements.
-However, the fundamentals of patrolling and small unit tactics are the focus of this part of the Benning Phase.
-These graded field exercises include ambush and reconnaissance patrols, close quarters combat, airborne operations, and air assault operations.
-The Ranger student must then demonstrate his expertise through a series of cadre and student-led tactical patrol operations.
+The second part of the first phase has obstacle courses and long ruck (full-gear) marches as a major part of the physical fitness requirements.
+However, the fundamentals of patrolling and small-unit tactics are the focus of this part of the Benning Phase.
+These graded field exercises include ambush and reconnaissance patrols, close quarters combat, airborne operations and air assault operations.
+The Ranger student then must demonstrate his expertise through a series of cadre and student-led tactical patrol operations.

-The Second Phase, or Mountain Phase lasts 20 days and nights and teaches students to operate in small units while sustaining themselves and their subordinates in the adverse conditions of the mountains.
-The rugged terrain, hunger, and sleep deprivation are the biggest causes of emotional stress that students encounter.
-Students will eat, sleep and operate in these conditions for 3 weeks, usually eating no more than 1-2 MREs a day (Meals Ready to Eat).
+The Mountain Phase lasts 20 days and nights and teaches students to operate in small units while sustaining themselves and their subordinates in the adverse conditions of the mountains.
+The rugged terrain, hunger and sleep deprivation are the biggest causes of emotional stress that students encounter.
+Students will eat, sleep and operate in these conditions for three weeks, usually eating no more than 1-2 MREs (Meals Ready to Eat) a day.

-Ranger School is a grueling school due to the long hours of walking with your gear, sleeping in the field and eating 1-2 meals less a day than normal.
-Many students lose 20-30 pounds in the 56 day school.
+Ranger School is grueling because of the long hours of walking with your gear, sleeping in the field and eating 1-2 meals less a day than normal.
+Many students lose 20-30 pounds in the 56-day school.
 But the school teaches the Ranger he can overcome insurmountable challenges while under simulated combat conditions.
-Ranger school has honed the professional skills and techniques necessary to conduct small unit operations.
-And of course, he can wear the well-deserved Ranger Tab on his shoulder.
+Ranger School has honed the professional skills and techniques necessary to conduct small-unit operations.
+And of course, Rangers can wear the well-deserved Ranger Tab on their shoulder.

-Many of my favorite PT programs to train for the Army PFT can be found in the following Military.com links:
+Many of my favorite PT programs to train for the Army PFT can be found in these Military.com links:

 Other Army Fitness Articles: